PrincetonUniversity/xicsrt_contrib/README.md

 After installation xicsrt should natively see all available contributed objects in the same way as built-in objects.

 Usage
 -----

-Use xicsrt normally, but now these contributed objects are also available.
+Use xicsrt normally; after installation the contributed objects are natively available.